stolostron/rhacm-docs/README.md

 To see the content, (until a link is available), please rely on the table of contents/navigation draft found in the [summary.md](https://github.com/open-cluster-management/rhacm-docs/blob/doc_stage/summary.md) file.

 **RHACM developers:** Please open an issue as normal with the file/content that needs to be added.
-Label your issue `squad doc` and give a detailed description of your change.
+Label your issue `squad:doc` and give a detailed description of your change.
 The clearer you are in the description, the quicker we can make the updates. **Please open an issue, not a PR** so that we can make updates as we transition into ASCII doc.

 ### Issue and Pull request process